This post is also available in:

 Length: 70 km

 There is no specific cycle route linking these two destinations, so you will have to cycle with the cars.
 However, as we said, the drivers in Slovenia are very respectful towards bikes.
 Be prepared for this journey, as there are quite a few up-hills.
+If you already in Bled, you can rent a bike to cycle around as well.

 3) From Lake Bled to Lake Bohinj, then Tolmin and Kobarid